Brxdl3y/VanniTech-Telecom-EIGRP/README.md

 VanniTech Telecom’s topology features **departmental segmentation, redundancy-focused design, and pragmatic best practices** – all built with a passion for clean architecture and airtight configs.

-💡 *My mission with this lab?* To prove that **creativity and technical depth** can coexist.
+ **My mission with this lab?** To prove that creativity and technical depth can coexist.
 Networking isn’t just a skillset, it’s a craft.

 ---